Via Dolorosa, the path covered with tears

 Amazing history remains, churches and shrines will affect all your senses.

-The energy of the crowd, the city and holy places will take you to some other world.
+The energy of the crowd, the city, and holy places will take you to another world.

 Maybe you will get Jerusalem syndrome and have enlightenment.